LangUMS/langums/README.md

 }
 ```

 You have you give the debugger the paths to langums.exe, your source files and the destination .scx.
-After you launch the debugger it wil compile your source and say `Waiting for starcraft.exe`.
+After you launch the debugger it will compile your source and say `Waiting for starcraft.exe`.
 This is when you should start the game and launch your debug map.
 Keep in mind that maps compiled in debug mode are special and cannot run without the debugger.
 You should not distribute these maps until you recompile them normally without the debugger.

 ## For project contributors